restraint-harness/restraint/docs/plugins.rst

 localwatchdog triggered or not.
 The only plugin currently shipped with Restraint is:

-* 85_sync_multihost_tasks - Synchronizes tasks between SERVER/CLIENT
+* 85_sync_multihost_tasks - Synchronizes tasks between client/server jobs
-  jobs on multihost machines.
+  on multihost machines.
+This will synchronize only if there exists recipes with role=SERVERS as well as role=CLIENTS.
+For further details on this feature, refer to Beaker Multihost documentation [#]_.
 * 97_audit_rotate - Searches log files in audit directory to find avc messages.
 * 98_restore - Restores files backed up by either rhts-backup or rstrnt-backup.